nickgzzjr/messages/README.md

 On my next blog, I would like to show how to integrate more pages using the AngularUI Router as well as Meteor account integration.

-Also feel free to checkout my AngularJS and Meteor work in progress http://ngeteor.meteor.com/#/, with accounts and calendar integration.
+Also feel free to checkout my AngularJS and Meteor work in progress http://ngeteor.meteor.com/#/, with accounts and a working calendar.